Avoiding Conflicts Between DevSecOps and Developer Productivity

 The Solution: Empathy and Automation

-While the problem at hand is not something that can be designed in a single blog post, here are two foundational elements worth considering:
+While the problem at hand is not something that can be designed in a single blog post, there are foundational elements worth considering: empathy and automation.

 The starting point towards a solution is for the developers and DevSecOps teams to have empathy towards each other’s cause as well as skill sets.
 Developers are not operators or InfoSec experts.
 Infrastructure-as-Code might be a coding tool, but the subject matter expertise in terms of IAM policies, Virtual Networks, subnets, WAF, and other such details are lost to the developers so it’s unfair to expect them to write and maintain it on their own.
 Similarly expecting operators to be highly proficient in Programming in unfair.
 Most infrastructure automation Tools like IaC, Ansible are scripts that don’t asynchronously and require a human being to execute.
 This unlike a self service SaaS software that developers build daily.
 Thus seamless self-service or fast turnaround time is unfair as well.

 “Developers are not operators and Operators are not developers”

 Every organization believes in automation.
 But most build automation for the consumption of DevSecOps rather than Developers.
 Further, user access to the cloud is still largely an unsolved problem.
 The automation has to be thought through from the lens of developer self-service with DevSecOps focusing on guard rails.
 Techniques like application centric abstractions, trust zones, and Just-in-Time access are fundamental to this approach.

 “DevOps teams should build automation with an aim of Automating themselves out of the daily developer workflows a.k.a provide DevOps-as-a-Service.”